vdmasek/pmi/README.md

 The k-nn model lends itself well to the type of problem we are presented with.
 However the results are very poor and random.

-There is clearly bias in the data, mostly attributed to the large difference between the the stores sales data.
+There is clearly bias in the data, mostly attributed to the large difference between the stores sales data.

 In this first iteration the number of periods which contribute towards the total sales period is completely ignored.
-The model results are used as a benchmark against a version where there is a defined contraint on the number of periods of a store.
+The model results are used as a benchmark against a version where there is a defined constraints on the number of periods of a store.

 ## Attempts to improve the model.